pmolina/dps/README.md

 ## Features

-- **Stablecoin Deposits**: Users can deposit USDC and USDT into their personal pension vault.
+- **Stablecoin Deposits**: Users can deposit USDC, USDT, and DAI into their personal pension vault.
 - **Flexible Withdrawals**: Funds can be withdrawn at any time by the account holder.
 - **Proof of Life**: Regular interactions with the contract serve as proof of life, ensuring the account holder's continued access.
 - **Fallback Wallet**: Users can designate a fallback wallet to access funds in case of prolonged inactivity.
-- **Customizable Fallback Period**: The contract owner can set a fallback period between 90 days and 3 years.
+- **Customizable Fallback Period**: Users can set their own fallback period between 90 days and 3 years.
 - **Pausable**: The contract can be paused in case of emergencies.

 ## Smart Contract

 The core of the DPS is the `StablecoinVault` smart contract.
 Key components include:

-- Deposit and withdrawal functions
+- Deposit and withdrawal functions for USDC, USDT, and DAI
 - Proof of life mechanism
-- Fallback wallet system
+- Fallback wallet system with customizable periods
 - Balance tracking for each user and token

 ## Getting Started